-- 1. All conduct decisions may be appealed by the charged student/organization and, in cases of violent incident, by the complainant. - 2.
-Should a student/organization choose to file an appeal, the sanction(s) shall be upheld while the appeal is pending unless otherwise stated by the appeals officer. - 3.
+- 1. All conduct decisions may be appealed by the charged student/organization and, in cases of a violent/discriminatory incident, by the complainant. - 2.
+Should a student/organization choose to file an appeal, the sanction(s) will be upheld while the appeal is pending unless otherwise stated by the appeals officer. - 3.
 A decision reached or a sanction imposed by the Coordinator of Residential Communities or the Coordinator of Student Involvement and Leadership may be appealed to the Dean of Students.
-A decision reached or a sanction imposed by the Dean of Students or a hearing board may be appealed to the Associate Vice President for Student Development. - a.
-Appeal requests shall be in writing and shall be delivered to the appeals officer within five business days of receipt of the decision. - b.
-In appealing a conduct decision, the appeal must fall into one of the following categories: - (1) The student/organization has new evidence available that was not available prior to the original hearing. - (2) The conduct process as outlined was not adhered to during the student's/organization's original hearing and the break in process was substantial enough to have possibly affected the outcome. - (3) The sanctions do not relate appropriately to the violation for which the student/organization has been found to have committed. - 4.
+A decision reached or a sanction imposed by the Dean of Students or a hearing board may be appealed to the Vice President for Student Development. - a.
+Appeal requests will be in writing and will be delivered to the appeals officer within five business days of receipt of the decision. - b.
+In appealing a conduct decision, the appeal must fall into one of the following categories: - (1) The student/organization has new evidence available that was not available prior to the original hearing. - (2) The conduct process as outlined was not adhered to during the student's/organization's original hearing and the break in process was substantial enough to have possibly affected the outcome. - 4.
 Upon receipt of the appeal request, the appeals officers may either: - a.
 Uphold the hearing body's decision; or - b.
-Uphold the appeal and vacate all or part of the hearing body's decision; or - c.
+Uphold the appeal and change all or part of the hearing body's decision; or - c.
 Alter the sanctions listed in the original sanction letter. - 5.
-The decision of the appeals officer shall be the final appeal authority for the University for all cases of a conduct nature.
+The decision of the appeals officer will be the final appeal authority for the University for all cases of a conduct nature.